kallaballa/ColorMorsePainting/README.md

 The program uses a predefined color palette stored as line separated hex rgb values in the file "colors.txt".

+## Usage

+    Usage: colorMorsePainting [options] [text]

+    Options:
+      -h [ --help ]                         Produce help message -v [ --verbose ]                      Enable verbose output -d [ --dots-per-row ] arg (=18)       Width of the whole painting measured as (morse) dots per row
+      -w [ --dot-width ] arg (=5)           Width of a dot in millimeters -m [ --dot-margin ] arg (=1)          Width of a dot margin in millimeters -c [ --canvas-margin ] arg (=5)       Width of the margin of the painting -f [ --output-file ] arg (=-)         The path of the output file.
+Default is stdout
+      -p [ --palette-file ] arg (=colors.txt)
+                                            A file containing the color palette to be used for the painting.
+      -r [ --random-colors ]                Don't use a predefined palette.
+Instead use random colors
+      -s [ --spacing ]                      Leave a blank dot between word boundaries

 ## Example

-There are four parameters you need to supply:
-* Width of the whole painting measured as (morse) dots per row
-* Width of a dot in millimeters
-* Width of a dot margin in millimeters
-* Width of the margin of the painting

-The program takes the input text from stdin and writes the generated svg to stdout
+The program takes the input text as argument and writes the generated svg by default to stdout

-    echo "Man kann mit einem Computer Kunst und Schönheit schaffen" | ./colorMorsePainting 18 5 1 5 > painting.svg
+    ./colorMorsePainting "Man kann mit einem Computer Kunst und Schönheit schaffen" > painting.svg

 ![Morse Painting: Kunst und Schönheit](https://github.com/kallaballa/ColorMorsePainting/raw/master/example/painting.png "Morse Painting: Kunst und Schönheit")